mgraupe/CalciumBasedPlasticityModel/Graupner2012PNAS/graupner2012.md

 <img src="outputFigures/Graupner2012PNAS_Fig3.png" width="250px" />

-The png and pdf versions of the figure can be produced by running the script :
+The png and pdf versions of Fig. 3 can be produced by running the script :
 ```python
 python Graupner2012PNAS_Fig3.py
 ```